safety camera sign from car window

 Camera Type

 We use a variety of safety cameras to detect speeding vehicles and non-compliance with red-lights.
+The cameras in place at our locations are dependent on the specific needs of each site.
 All cameras are Home Office Type approved and calibrated on a regular basis, by a third party.
-Police Scotland Safety Cameras has a camera information sign placed prior to the point where enforcement takes place and our camera housings and vehicles are clearly visible to road users.
+Each of our camera housings & enforcement vans are highly visible & conspicuous, with signage in place at each site.

-Fixed Gatso Speed Cameras
+Gatso Speed Cameras

-Fixed Gatso Speed Cameras operate using radar technology and record two rear facing images recorded at 0.5 seconds apart.
+Gatso Speed Cameras operate using radar technology and record two rear facing images recorded at 0.5 seconds apart.
 At each site there are secondary check markings painted on the road at specified intervals.
 These markings are captured on the photographic evidence and used to provide verification that the vehicle speed detected by the radar is consistent with the distance travelled by the vehicle in between the two photographs.
 The secondary check markings are not used to determine the exact speed of a vehicle as that is the function performed only by the radar

-Vector SR Spot Speed Cameras
+Vector SR Cameras

-Mobile Cameras
+Redspeed Cameras

 Mobile cameras are deployed in clearly marked vans operated by trained operators and use laser detection and image recording technology to measure the speed of vehicles both approaching and travelling away from the enforcement location.
 Each mobile camera unit van is also fitted with a 360 degree imaging system and is able to track and record images of an offending vehicle as it approaches, passes alongside and then moves away from the camera van.
 This is particularly effective in the identification of motorcycles and any other vehicle where a number plate was obscured or missing.